Set§

 that set will be flattened and all unique members will be incorporated into the

-parent Set
+parent Set.

-or its subsets change, the flattened result Set
+Should the original set s or its subsets change, the flattened result Set

 const subset = new Set([ 1, 2 ]);